-3C)

-MICROBIAL QUALITY CONTROL IN FOOD AND PHARMACEUTICAL INDUSTRIES
+Semester - III 18MBU304A (3H - 3C) MICROBIAL QUALITY CONTROL IN FOOD AND PHARMACEUTICAL INDUSTRIES

-Instruction Hours / week: L: 3 T: 0 P: 0 Marks: Internal: 40 External: 60
+Instruction Hours / week: L: 3 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

-To make the students better to understand the aspects of skilled manufacturing practices, kinds of pathogenic microorganisms in food and quality control in food and pharmaceutical industries.

-- Develop industry-oriented skills on developing drugs and food. - To make the students to understand the food quality systems and advancement universally. - It will explain the students about all kinds of bio safety levels in laboratories. - To train the students to be competent working professionals in the food industry and pharmaceurical industry. - To help the students to explain the production of quality food by imparting better nutritional, sanitation & hygiene concepts.
+- To make the students better to understand the aspects of skilled manufacturing practices, kinds of pathogenic microorganisms in food and quality control in food and pharmaceutical industries. - Develop industry oriented skills on developing drugs and food. - To make the students to understand the food quality systems and advancement universally. - It will explain the students about all kinds of bio safety levels in laboratories. - To train the students to be competent working professionals in the food industry and pharmaceutical industry. - To help the students to explain the production of quality food by imparting better nutritional, sanitation & hygiene concepts.

-- 1. Imparts skilled knowledge on good manufacturing practices and food spoilage of different types of foods. - 2.
-Develop skills on Food and drug based microbiological analysis. - 3.
-To encourage students to the entrepreneurs and develop the capacity for setting up small scale enterprises with respect to food and pharmaceuticals within the country. - 4.
-To organize functions for creating awareness about the importance of safe processed nutritious food. - 5.
-To provide diagnostic analysis of food and pharmaceutical products. - 6.
-The students will be able to discuss the role of microorganisms in industry, as well as to carry out experiments to produce microbial metabolites.
+Imparts skilled knowledge on good manufacturing practices and food spoilage of different types of foods.

+- 1. Develop skills on Food and drug based microbiological analysis. - 2.
+To encourage students to the entrepreneurs and develop the capacity for setting up small scale enterprises with respect to food and pharmaceuticals within the country. - 3.
+To organize functions for creating awareness about the importance of safe processed nutritious food. - 4.
+To provide diagnostic analysis of food and pharmaceutical products. - 5.
+The students will be able to discuss the role of microorganisms in industry. - 6.
+To carry out experiments to produce microbial metabolites.

 Good laboratory practices - Good microbiological practices.
-Biosafety cabinets - Working of biosafety cabinets, using protective clothing, specification for BSL-1, BSL-2, BSL-3.
-Discarding biohazardous waste - Methodology of Disinfection, Autoclaving & Incineration.
+Biosafety cabinets - Working of biosafety cabinets, using protective clothing, specification for BSL-1, BSL-2, BSL-3.Discarding biohazardous waste - Methodology of Disinfection, Autoclaving & Incineration.